This post may contain affiliate links from which i can earn a commission

-A few years ago while I was looking at breathing exercises in the hope of finding the one that might help my daughter Molly to fall asleep I came across the 4-7-8 breathing method which is declared by some to help you to fall asleep in less than a minute.
+A few years ago while I was looking at breathing exercises in the hope of finding the one breathing technique that might help my daughter Molly to fall asleep I came across the 4-7-8 breathing method which is declared by some to help you to fall asleep in less than a minute.

 We both gave it a go and it seemed to work.
-Although the claim of ‘one minute’ was a bit of a fairy tale it was definitely far more effective than other things we had tried.
+Although the claim of ‘one minute’ was a bit of a fairy tale it was definitely far more effective than other things we’d tried.

 As Dr Weil says in the video which I have included below, the numbers 4-7-8 are important and DO NOT REPEAT THIS MORE THAN FOUR TIMES.
 Is this an ominous warning?
 Could we render ourselves unconscious (that’s kind of the point isn’t it)?

-When you are stressed or anxious you tend to breathe shallowly, not allowing enough oxygen into your system.
+When you are stressed or anxious your breathing pattern changes to be quite shallow, not allowing enough oxygen into your system.
 The nervous system that is switched on in this state is the parasympathetic nervous system.

-The 4-7-8 allows more oxygen in for longer and expels the carbon dioxide completely.
+The 4-7-8 breathing exercise allows more oxygen in for longer and expels the carbon dioxide completely.
 This then triggers some profound responses your body.

 - GABA and Glutamate are two of the most abundant neurotransmitters in the body, essentially the bridging method for getting an electrical impulse from one nerve ending to the next.

 - Glutamate that is unchecked by GABA can lead to a variety of anxiety disorders.

 There are GABA supplements on the market but it is debatable how well these can be absorbed via the digestive system.

 Breathing especially the 4-7-8 method, is a cheap and easy way to deliver more GABA into your system and relax, fast.

 Because breathing is the only thing you can do consciously and unconsciously it a good way to influence both the voluntary and involuntary nervous systems or in more scientific terms, the sympathetic nervous system and the parasympathetic nervous system.

 That is the connection I spoke about earlier.